mbrnas/spring-vscode-extension/README.md

 # Spring Documentation Easy Search README

-This is the README file for the "SpringWing" extension.
-This extension is designed to provide developers with easy access to Spring and Spring Boot documentation, along with a suite of handy snippets for faster development.
+This README file is for the "SpringWing" extension, a tool designed to streamline the development process for those working with Spring and Spring Boot.
+This extension provides seamless access to relevant documentation and includes a range of useful snippets for efficient coding.

 ## Features

 ### 1. Quick Access to Spring Documentation:

-- Directly access the Spring Framework documentation from VSCode.
+- **Direct Access**: Open the Spring Framework documentation directly from VSCode.
-- Simplifies the process of referencing and learning Spring components.
+- **Ease of Learning**: Simplify the referencing and learning process for Spring components.

 ### 2. Comprehensive Snippets Library:

-- A variety of snippets for creating Spring components like Controllers, Services, Repositories, etc.
+- **Wide Range of Snippets**: Snippets for creating various Spring components such as Controllers, Services, Repositories, and more.
-- Enhance your productivity with pre-defined code templates.
+- **Boost Productivity**: Pre-defined code templates to speed up your development workflow.

 ### Snippets Usage:

+The table below summarizes the available snippets and their usage:

 | Snippet Command    | Description                                  | Usage Example                  |
 | ------------------ | -------------------------------------------- | ------------------------------ |